sse-lnu/StructSAR/README.md

 # StructSAR — Graph Embeddings for Software Architecture Recovery

-StructSAR is the reproducible replication package for the study *Structural Graph Embeddings for Architecture Recovery* (Jabeen, Ericsson, Nordqvist, and Wingkvist, Linnaeus University).
+StructSAR is the reproducible replication package for the study Graph Embeddings for Software Architecture Recovery* (Jabeen, Ericsson, Nordqvist, and Wingkvist, Linnaeus University).

 The package recovers the **module-level architecture** of a software system